openconfig/kne/docs/create_topology.md

 [srl-controller GitHub repo](https://github.com/srl-labs/srl-controller).

 #### cEOS

+> IMPORTANT: Contact Arista to get access to the cEOS container image.

 To manually apply the controller, first clone the `arista-ceoslab-operator` [repo](setup.md#arista-ceoslab-operator) and then run the following command: